root-project/root/docbook/users-guide/Graphics.md

 Note for orthographic cameras:

--   There is no field of view of view/focal length – dollying and zooming producing an identical scaling action.
+-   There is no field of view of view/focal length - dollying and zooming producing an identical scaling action.

--   There is a fixed eye direction – so the ‘Orbit’ action is disabled.
+-   There is a fixed eye direction - so the ‘Orbit' action is disabled.

 Note for perspective cameras: